 General Comments and Suggestions: The Ombudsman is interested in hearing from you about the effectiveness of our programs and about problems that may be getting in the way of our carrying out our regulatory responsibilities.
 We welcome such input because it helps us to continually assess the work that we do and improve the way that we do it.

-If you contact the Ombudsman you may prefer to keep your identity confidential and may ask to keep your name, the name of your company or even the nature of your complaint confidential.
-Generally, he can keep this information confidential if you request him to do so.
-Naturally, a pledge of confidentiality may hinder the Ombudsman from facilitating a resolution to a specific problem.
-If so, he will explain this to you and not proceed any further to investigate a complaint unless you release him from the pledge.
-There are a few matters, however, in which confidentiality cannot be preserved, such as allegations of criminal activity, which must be reported to the FDA Office of Criminal Investigations.
+When contacting the Ombudsman you may request to keep your identity, the name of your company, and the nature of your complaint confidential.
+The Ombudsman will hold the requested information confidential to the extent the law allows.
+However, there are a few matters in which confidentiality cannot be preserved.
+For example, allegations of criminal activity must be reported to the FDA Office of Criminal Investigations.
 Even in these matters, though, the identity of a confidential source may be protected from disclosure to the public.

 Office of the Center Director